Water For People

 - They mobilize volunteers through their World Water Corps®, an innovative program that serves the needs of local communities, Water For People, and its local partners and builds up a cadre of dedicated, caring ambassadors to the world water and sanitation crisis.
 Established in 2007, the World Water Corps monitors the work that happens in the field.
 Through observation and interviews with people on the ground in homes, clinics, schools, and community water points, World Water Corps is on the front lines of determining what is happening and what is needed by the people who need it the most.

-- Learn more at their 2012 Year in Review video.
-And hear Ned Breslin’s latest talk, at the Sept.
+- Hear Ned Breslin’s talk at the Sept.
 2013 Social Good Summit.

 LEARN MORE ABOUT THEIR WORK: